 (b) the person has no reasonable grounds for believing that the person, or the person and the other person or persons, will be able to perform obligations arising under the scheme or announcement or under the Corporations Act in relation to the scheme or announcement if a substantial proportion of the offers or the offers made under the announcement are accepted.

-Penalty: a fine of $20 000 or imprisonment for 5 years.
+Penalty for this subsection: a fine of $20 000, or imprisonment for 5 years, or both.

 (3) If a person makes a public announcement to the effect that the person proposes, or that the person and another person or other persons together propose, to make a takeover bid in relation to the proposed company, the person must proceed to make a takeover bid in relation to shares in the company in accordance with the public announcement within 2 months after the day on which the company is incorporated.

-Penalty: a fine of $10 000 or imprisonment for 2 years.
+Penalty for this subsection: a fine of $10 000, or imprisonment for 2 years, or both.

 (4) A person is not liable to be convicted of more than one offence under subsection (3) for any one public announcement.